Publications

 An international symposium on the impact of Plan S, organised by the AE Cardiff Knowledge Hub with KU Leuven Libraries, took place at KU Leuven on 6th November 2019.
 The symposium’s keynote address was given by Professor Johan Rooryck MAE, the newly appointed Open Access Champion.
 The rest of the symposium was dedicated to assessing the impact of Plan S on a range of stakeholders, including early-career researchers, research-intensive institutions, scholarly societies and publishers.
 The event concluded with a look at the future prospects for Open Access publishing and Plan S. This report gives a summary of each of the sessions.

-Science Advice for Policy
+Science Advice for Policy: European and Norwegian perspectives

 The Academia Europaea Bergen Hub hosted a successful seminar in Oslo, in collaboration with the Norwegian Academy of Science and Letters.
 The seminar, held on 4th November 2019 at the House of Literature, assessed the findings of the recent SAPEA report, Making Sense of Science for Policy, and reflected on what insights might be applied to the science advice process in Norway.